davidmoten/rtree/README.md

 An [R-tree](http://en.wikipedia.org/wiki/R-tree) is a commonly used spatial index.

-This was fun to make, has an elegant concise algorithm, is thread-safe and fast.
+This was fun to make, has an elegant concise algorithm, is thread-safe, fast, and reasonably memory efficient (uses structural sharing).

 The algorithm to achieve immutability is cute.
 For insertion/deletion it involves recursion down to the required leaf node then recursion back up to replace the parent nodes up to the root.
 The guts of